Sahajdeep7988/Database_mini/README.md

 - Tables are stored as pairs of files: .meta (schema) and .data (records)
 - Commands are parsed using regex patterns for flexibility
 - Cross-platform path handling for Windows and Unix systems
+- Logical operators are implemented with a linked condition structure

 ## Project Structure